D1ANAmic/WitchQuest/Readme.md

 # WitchQuest

-A simple single player game based on Phaser 3.
+A simple single player game for desktop based on Phaser 3.

 ## Setup